ABOUT the FOTOfactory

 Amsterdam’s appeal lies in its rich cultural heritage, diverse and creative culture, commercial dynamism and high quality of life.
 Ultimately, the city’s strongest asset is its people: the people who live here, the people who work here, the people who study here, and the people who visit here.
 Amsterdam residents enjoy a good quality of life.
 Amsterdam is an international city of culture, with a highly diverse population from somewhere around 180 backgrounds enjoying a broad range of arts & culture.

 Studying in small groups has proven to be the best way to educate.
 More individual, more related to you own personal situation.
-The size of our Basic Course is max.
-7 students, the size of any other course/module max 12 students.
+The size of our Basic Course is normally max.
+4 students, the size of any other course/module max 6 students.
+Because of Corona it temporarily is changed into max.
+2 students.
 Due to that you will get a lot of personal attention.
 Another advantage (some call it a disadvantage) is that you can not hide inside the group.
 Teachers will immediately notice when you don’t understand something.
 That prevents the occurring of knowledge gaps over a longer period of time.

 Often we hear these questions: What age are your students?
 What country are your students from?
 That is the easiest question to answer, all ages, all countries, all genders, all skin tones, all everything.
 Because the desire to study photography is universal.
 For us the only thing that counts is that you are motivated, extremely motivated.
 Because our way of teaching will ask a lot from you.
 Hard work, personal growth, endurance, quality awareness are some keywords.
 And let’s not forget the best keyword: fun.